January’s Credit Crunch Munch Round-up

-It’s been another fab month of Credit Crunch Munch entires and soups seem to be top of the pops; with all this wet and windy weather we’ve been having it’s no wonder!
+Welcome to January’s Credit Crunch Munch Round-up it’s been another fab month for entries and soups seem to be top of the pops; with all this wet and windy weather we’ve been having it’s no wonder!

 Ness of Jibber Jabber kicks things off with her Slow Cooker Turkey Supreme which sounds creamy and comforting as well as being thrifty using every day ingredients.